lensemerc/writing/MLP/QOTD/main/Season 1/Creatures of the Dark - Part 1/18 pace.md

 [quote]Luna.
 My crescentic Moonlight.[/quote]

-Luna would be very confused by everything going on with the impromptu wedding.
+Luna would be so confused by everything related to the impromptu wedding.
 Celestia wasn't sure how even [i]begin[/i] to explain her feelings on the matter.
 What tone would be the most appropriate?

 Her quill hovered above the name like a pointed spear.
-The Princess hunched, hesitating, then stroked over it, and added something else.
+The Princess hesitated, then crossed it out, and added something else.

 [quote][s]Luna.[/s] 𝒮𝑒𝓁𝑒𝓃𝒶.[/quote]